Hi! I am Susan

 Maggie May Clothing is a bespoke and small quantity historical clothing company that employs and empowers women by providing a living wage.
 We believe in high quality, well crafted historical fashion made to last.
 All our garments are made by my team of seamstresses right here in Southeast Tennessee with materials sourced locally.

 Community Give Back:

-Maggie May Clothing supports various local charitable causes including Visual Arts programming for economically disadvantaged rural youth, Arts and Culture Advocacy for rural Southeastern Tennessee, and our Adopt a Museum Program.
-In 2018, MMC helped faciliate investments of $35,000.00 into our local community.
+Maggie May Clothing is a supporter of Visual Arts programming for economically disadvantaged rural youth.
+In 2018, Susan Jarrett helped facilitate investments of $35,000.00 into the local community.
+Susan Jarrett is also an Arts and Culture Advocate for rural Southeastern Tennessee and serves as a board member on the local Arts Council.
 Your purchase from Maggie May Clothing helps support these charitable causes.

 Our Clientele Includes: